 Chinoiserie: European furniture employing Chinese style decorations and ornamentation which was popular in the late 17th and 18th centuries.
 Elaborately painted laquer is a common feature of chinoiserie furniture. (see nine examples)

-Classical: Having to do with Greek or Roman and their derivatives. (see thirty-five examples)
+Classical: Having to do with Greek or Roman and their derivatives. (see thirty-seven examples)

 Coiffeuse: A small table topped with a mirror intended as a make-up and hairdressing table. (c.f., poudreuse) (see two examples)

-Commode: A low chest of drawers, usually with short legs, intended to be set against a wall. (see twenty examples)
+Commode: A low chest of drawers, usually with short legs, intended to be set against a wall. (see twenty-one examples)

 Console: A table that stands against the wall and is usually supported by two, bracket-shaped legs. (see twenty-seven examples)

 Coquille: Seashell or scallop shaped. (see an example)

 Corbeille a fleurs: Literally "flower basket."
 Characteristic of Louis XV style decoration. (see two examples)

 Corinthian columns: The most decorative of the classical Greek columns, Corinthian columns feature indented sides topped with flowering, leaf-like structures. (see an example)